JediVision-Software/jedi-temple/authentication-and-security/README.md

 ## [HTTP](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol)

 First of all it is **protocol**.
 Second of all it is **transfer** protocol.
-HTTP is foundation of data communication in WWW.
+HTTP is foundation of data communication in World Wide Web.
 HTTP provide communication between servers and clients.

 _Must know_:
 - Request types.
 Main types - `GET`, `POST`, `PUT`, `DELETE`.
 Differences, pros and cons.
 Minor - `HEAD`, `OPTION` etc.